 • Photo messaging

 • Free to download

-The most popular chat apps compared
+The best chat apps compared

 While there are core similarities between most major chat apps, there are slight differences that can help you determine which is right for you.
 Compare the most popular chat apps in the table below.

 |App||Most Popular In…||# of Users||Compatibility with non-users||Video Chat||Other special features|

 |Worldwide||1 billion (as of 2/16)||No||No||Customize photos and videos with editing tools|

 |China||700 million (as of 12/15)||Yes (voice calls to mobile & landlines)||Yes||Share photos and status updates with contacts; Send money via Western Union|

 |Line||Japan||600 million (as of 2/15)||Yes (voice calls to mobile & landlines)||Yes||News feed updates and promotions from celebrities and brands|